NoahBres/LearnRoadRunner/docs/drive-constants.md

 **`kStatic`** Volts.

 Further details on the motor model can be found in [_Controls Engineering in FRC_ by Tyler Veness](https://file.tavsys.net/control/controls-engineering-in-frc.pdf).
-The effects of these constants will be explained later and is best understood through demonstration.
+The effects of these constants will be explained later and are best understood through demonstration.

 <HideAyudeWrapper :skipIfDriveEncoders="false">
 ::: warning